Moon Over Manifest: Plot summary

 In 1936, twelve-year-old Abilene Tucker is sent by her father Gideon to the small town of Manifest, Kansas.
 Abilene arrives to find the town run-down and greatly affected by the Great Depression.
 A pastor takes her in, and in that house, she discovers a box of mementos and letters from a boy named Ned addressed to a boy named Jinx stashed away under a floorboard.
 One letter mentions the "Rattler."
 Abilene and her two friends, Lettie and Ruthanne, believe the Rattler was a German spy in 1918.
 After some investigating, they receive a note telling them to "leave well enough alone."

 Realizing that she lost her father's compass while searching for the spy, Abilene walks down the "Path to Perdition", a house where Miss Sadie, a diviner, lived, to search for it.
 On the way, Abilene accidentally breaks a diviner's pot.
-To pay off her debt and earn her compass back from the diviner, Abilene does odd jobs for her: she tills dry soil during a drought, plants seeds in it, and hunts for strange plants, all of which seemed to have no useful purpose.
+To pay off her debt and earn her compass back from the diviner, Abilene does odd jobs for her: she tills dry soil during a drought, plants seeds in it, and hunts for strange plants, all of which seem to have no useful purpose.

 Sensing that Abilene feels abandoned by her father, the diviner tells her a story of the past about two boys in Manifest in 1918 called Jinx and Ned.
 Jinx is a twelve-year-old con artist who leaves his partner after thinking he accidentally killed a man, and Ned, the writer of the letters, is a fifteen-year-old adopted boy who used Jinx's skills to sign up for the army underage.
 He leaves Jinx his compass when he goes off to war and writes him letters from the battlefield.
-At the time, Manifest is controlled by the owners of the mine because there are no jobs or money without them during the war; the owners pay the workers very little and forced them to work more shifts.
+At the time, Manifest is controlled by the owners of the mine because there are no jobs or money without them during the war; the owners pay the workers very little and force them to work more shifts.

 After a land-owning widow dies, the mine owners desire that piece of land for their own profit.
 However, the town has first pick, and they need to raise $1,000 for it before the deadline.
-They don't want the mine owners to know about it, or else they'd give them more work and also stop them from raising the money, so everyone feigns illness and put the town under quarantine to get rid of the mine owners.
-They sell a healing elixir and raised most of the money, but someone reveals their plans to the mine owners, causing them to return and put everyone back to work.
+They don't want the mine owners to know about it, or else they'd give them more work and also stop them from raising the money, so everyone feigns illness and puts the town under quarantine to get rid of the mine owners.
+They sell a healing elixir and raise most of the money, but someone reveals their plans to the mine owners, causing them to return and put everyone back to work.